Pendentyw/React-components/README.md

-Made with course Modern React with Redux from Stephen Grider
+Made with course Modern React with Redux [Stephen Grider]